gitter-lab/LPWC/README.md

 Installation
 ------------
-The first major release of LPWC will be added to Bioconductor.
+The first major release of LPWC will be added to CRAN.
 Until then, the easiest way to install LPWC is as follows:
 ``` r
 devtools::install_github("gitter-lab/LPWC")